Explore Cincinnati’s Profound Legacy on American Music at the Black Music Walk of Fame

 The Cincy and Southwest Ohio region has a rich musical history.
 With many prolific artists calling this area home, Cincinnati’s influence on modern soul, jazz, funk, and many other genres is truly undeniable.

-To honor that legacy, the Cincinnati Black Music Walk of Fame is an interactive attraction that opened in July 2023.
+To honor that legacy, the Cincinnati Black Music Walk of Fame is an interactive attraction that opened in July of 2023.
 Utilizing AI technology to create an immersive experience, visitors can sing along with some of Cincinnati’s music icons while haptic panels let you actually feel the music through vibrations.

 Dance with Penny Ford, play drums for Bootsy Collins and build a beat with Hi-Tek!
 The attraction is full of interactive exhibits that allow you to jump into the music, record your performance, and download the video afterward to share with others.